Statistics Explained

 Data sources

 The EGR is the main source of the computation.
-The EGR is the statistical business register of the EU Member States and EFTA countries for MNE groups.
+The EGR is the statistical business register of the EU and EFTA countries for MNE groups.
 It produces data in yearly cycles and covers microdata on the groups and their enterprises and legal units.

 The EGR aims to register all MNE groups that have enterprises in EU Member States or EFTA countries, including European and non-European groups.
 The EGR does not cover all-resident enterprise groups – those with enterprises only in one country, and independent enterprises.